SofiaN-t/deforestationmap_personalprj/README.md

 If you select to name your virtual environment under a different name, please make sure that you rename this in the .gitignore file accorsingly, before you make the repository.

-7. Install project dependencies
+2. Install project dependencies

 ```bash
 pip install -r requirements.txt
 ```

-You should now have a dedicated virtual environment for the project and a github repository to track the changes of the project, as they occur.
+You should now have a dedicated virtual environment for the project.

 # Structure
 When opening your project directory, this is the structure that you should encounter: